 Opt for Plant-Based Proteins

 Plant-based proteins, such as beans, lentils, and tofu, are excellent choices for heart health.
-They are naturally low in saturated fat and high in fiber, a wonderful combination for reducing cholesterol levels and supporting weight management.
+They are naturally low in saturated fat and high in fiber, an excellent combination for reducing cholesterol levels and supporting weight management.

 - Beans (Black Beans, Kidney Beans, Chickpeas): High in fiber and plant-based protein, beans can help reduce cholesterol and promote satiety.